 The whole house smells like spiced apples, and it’s awesome.

 Now that it’s after Labor Day, the summer starts to fade and into my mind comes thoughts of everything fall – leaves turning colors, pumpkins, Halloween, comfort dishes…

-Except that last year it was November before it really felt like that.
+Except for that last year, it was November before it really felt like that.
 We’ll see what happens this year.